bxparks/AceSegment/README.md

 <a name="PatternWriter"></a>
 ### PatternWriter

-The `PatternWriter` object is a thin-wrapper around an `LedModule` object which provides a unified API to write bit patterns to the LED module at specific positions.
-The `PatternWriter` also provides an API to set and clear the decimal point on the LED module if available, and it provides the ability to control the brightness of the LED module.
+The `PatternWriter` class is the most basic wrapper around an `LedModule` object, and provides more convenient interfaces to writing to the LED module.
+It provides the following features on top of `LedModule`:

+* Validation is performed on the digit `pos` parameter.
+If the `pos` is not valid, then the method returns immediately without performing any action.
+* Entire strings (both normall strings and `PROGMEM` strings) can be written to the led module.
+* The `writeDecimalPointAt()` convenience function adds a decimal point at the specified `pos` location.
+* The `clear()` and `clearToEnd()` functions provide ways to clear the LED display.
+* Note that the brightness control (`setBrightness()`) remains on the `LedModule` and is not exposed through the `PatternWriter` class.

-The public methods of class looks like this (not all public methods shown):
+The public methods of the class looks like this (not all public methods shown):

 ```C++
 class PatternWriter {